 Tohdoh looked back at the looming government building in question, one of the few that had not toppled over when Zero's underground sources caused the settlement to collapse.
 They really are mounting their last defense then.
 "All forces regroup.
 We're going to make our push on the government bureau.
 Expect the Britannians to do everything to halt our progress."

-Second Prince Schneizel el Britannia was a man that held very few emotions outwardly.
+Prince Schneizel el Britannia was a man that held very few emotions outwardly.
 Nervousness was not one of them, at least not usually.
-But even though he stood on the bridge of the battlecarrier Prince of Wales, flagship of the Britannian Imperial Navy's Third Fleet Taskforce 31, with the same cold expression that he seemed to naturally give off, one could still see sparse traces of that very emotion emanating from him.
+But even though he stood on the bridge of the carrier Emperor Maximilian, flagship of the Britannian Imperial Navy's Third Fleet Taskforce 31, with the same cold expression that he seemed to naturally give off, one could still see sparse traces of that very emotion emanating from him.
 It was a terrifying thing when such a man was shaken by an outside force.

 The bridge itself was equally silent.
 The officers and crew still went about their duties, but they all felt the same fear and doubt that Schneizel was feeling, only they lacked the mental controls to keep it on the inside.
 As such, there was an eerie calm settled upon the bridge, and possibly the rest of the ship, the kind that occurred before or after a catastrophic storm struck.